 Tax Liability Definition

-The amount of the tax liability varies based upon the type of transaction that has taken place.
-A taxable event can include the sale of product and earned income.
+The amount of the tax liability varies based on the type of transaction that has taken place.
+A taxable event can include the sale of a product and earned income.
 It is a legal obligation to pay tax liabilities to the appropriate agencies.

-What is Tax Liability?
+What Is Your Small Business Tax Liability?